ucpu/cage/README.md

 ## Portable

-- Cage runs on Windows and Linux.
+- Cage runs on Windows and Linux, with experimental support for Macos.
 - It is mostly self-contained.
   - Most dependencies are accessed as git submodules and compiled in.
   - There are just few packages required on linux, none on windows.